Very sad news to report that we've lost a good friend 'George Sloan'

 and information George would provide to us on the C-123k we worked on.

-George was a buck Sergeant (3 striper at the time) and liked us calling him
+George was a Buck Sergeant (3 striper at the time) and liked us calling

 The above two scans I took of George during our tour.
 George